 7) Mix up the eggs!
 Otherwise, your kids end up getting all the same stuff.
 While that might make the kid who managed to get all candy in their eggs really happy, that might make the other kids who only got stickers sad.

-8) Here are some great suggestions (which I got from the person who organized the first egg hunt I attended with Cookie Monster) for things to put in your eggs that don’t involve candy (of course use your best judgment and avoid things that are chocking hazards):
+8) Here are some great suggestions (which I got from CK) for things to put in your eggs that don’t involve candy (of course use your best judgment and avoid things that are choking hazards):

 – Small toy cars

 – Decorative shoelaces

 – Finger puppets

 – Squeeze ball

 – Doll clothes